Eczbek/xieite/docs/algorithms/findOccurrence.md

 <br/>

-Finds the pointer to a specific occurrence of a value in an iterable.
+Finds the pointer to a specific occurrence of a value in an range.
 If the value is not found, returns the end pointer

 <br/><br/>